HallefHLVieira/NodejsCrud-API/README.md

 To install the docker follow the step-by-step described here: https://docs.docker.com/install/linux/docker-ce/debian/

 With the docker installed, run:
-(docker pull mongo) to download mongo's iamge container
+(docker pull mongo) to download mongo's image container

 - then run:
 > (docker run --name (name for your container) -p 27017: 27017 mongo) to raise the container with the successful access set ports of the image name you want to run.